 Streator 58, La Salle-Peru 57: With less than a minute left, the Bulldogs got the ball to Matt Williamson in the paint.

-The senior made a move, split a pair of Cavalier defenders and scored with 30.4 seconds left for what proved to be the winning basket.
+The senior made a move, split a pair of Cavaliers defenders and scored with 30.4 seconds left for what proved to be the winning basket.

 On the other end of the floor, the Bulldogs ended the Cavs’ final chance when a pair of Streator defenders ripped the ball away from L-P freshman Marion Persich.

-The Bulldogs trailed by 10 points less than 3 minutes into the game as the Cavs came out hot offensively and Streator did not hold a lead until Tristen Finley drained a 3-pointer with 2:22 left in the third quarter to give the Bulldogs a 42-40 lead.
+The Bulldogs trailed by 10 points less than three minutes into the game.
+The Cavs came out hot offensively, and Streator did not hold a lead until Tristen Finley drained a 3-pointer with 2:22 left in the third quarter to put the Bulldogs up 42-40.

 “Our execution down the stretch was really good.
 We got to the spots we needed to get against good pressure.
 We got the ball inside when we needed.
 We made some big, timely 3s.”